Kia plans first sports sedan next year as it seeks younger, more hip image

 A Kia spokesman declined to comment, saying the company did not comment on plans for new models.

 The new car, smaller than Hyundai’s mid-sized Genesis Coupe, would be the first compact sports sedan from either firm.
-It will be made at a Kia factory near Seoul after some production of the lower-margin Rio small car is shifted to Mexico early next year, the sources said.

-But carving out its own sporty niche could be tricky for Kia with Hyundai also expected to launch a sports sedan and a new sports coupe under the Genesis brand.
-Hyundai is also believed to be working on high performance variants of some models from both the Genesis and Hyundai marques in effort led by Albert Biermann, former chief engineer for BMW’s “M” performance car brand.

-Kia has hopes of a sports car that could replicate the success of its boxy Soul, which represented the start of a design-driven turnaround under chief designer Peter Schreyer, a veteran of Audi.
-The automaker has since introduced several sporty sedan concept vehicles including the GT and the Novo.
+(Reporting by Hyunjoo Jin; Editing by Tony Munroe and Edwina Gibbs)